uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 Consider a component which, upon rendering, needs to fetch a task title and display it to the user.
 While your first instinct might be to use an event handler together with state, this is not possible.
 After all, there is no real user event here.
-Instead we need to execute something _because the component is rendering_.
+Instead, we need to execute something _because the component is rendering_.

 This is where effects come in handy.